punchkorea/Jupyter-to-GoogleSheets/README.md

 r = requests.get(url_each)
 page = r.content
 ```
 10. In order to understand which information you need from the content, go to the wanted page (the result page) and right click “View page source”.
-You will see <html> of the page (which is the content) and find the wanted type (<a>, <p>, <h1> etc) of the information.
-For example, in news websites, each news has a title in <a> tag with a link attached to it (href component of <a> tag).
+You will see "html" of the page (which is the content) and find the wanted type (html tag type) of the information.
+For example, in news websites, each news has a title in <a> tag with a link attached to it (href component of "anchor" tag).
 Now, use the following easy lines of code to get the wanted section.
 ```
 soup = BeautifulSoup(page, 'html5lib')
 news = soup.find_all('a', class_='news_title')
 ```
 Please note that these parameters (tag type, class name) depend on the website you are scraping.
 11. You can manage the data as you want, but in our case, we saved data regarding each keyword as an object.
 Then, we combined data for all keywords, which resulted in a big array that will be used as an output dataframe.
-Import Pandas Library to work with data frames.
+12. Import Pandas Library to work with data frames.
 Save the resultant big array as a dataframe using the installed library.
 ```
 import pandas as pd
 table =  pd.DataFrame(big_list)